iesfsv/Data-Processing-in-Python/README.md

   * Plain text of your script (in python 3!)

 * Rules:
-  * Do not just copy the public solutions or what ChatGPT tells you.
-We will make an effort to find out and you will be penalized as per academic integrity guidelines.
-Do not try to get easy points by cheating, it is not the purpose of the HW tasks.
+  * Do not use **AI tools**.
+The purpose of the homeworks is to get hands on experience with coding in Python, not to get cheap points by cheating.
+We will make an effort to find out, and you will be penalized as per academic integrity guidelines.
     * Have fun and try to beat the world!
     * Your submission will ideally be accepted by leetcode, but send us your best attempt regardless, you can still get the points.
 If anything, try to optimize run time, do not worry about memory.
     * You will struggle, but if you solve many of those, your next stop is Google cafeteria as an employee!